 Ultimately, though, my take on this is that algorithmic approaches to project scoping and quoting still require expert knowledge and input in order for useful inputs to be entered into the algorithm.
 This being the case, I personally prefer to take an end-to-end approach, which means learning about and defining the requirements, evaluating the circumstances (history, availability of expertise, project management presence, relationship with the client) and then feeding all of this information into an informed statement of work and estimate.
 At ITMAGINATION, I benefit from having healthy, collaborative relationships with my clients and their stakeholders – both business and technical.
 I can also be confident in the project management and the level of technical knowledge and experience around me.
 All of this gives me and my team the confidence to build scope of work statements and estimates that we can confidently present, discuss and probe further with clients and stakeholders.

-Sometimes shit happens.
+Sometimes setbacks occur.
 What do we do then?

 Now we know how to estimate, what’s next?
 How do we make the difference?